MichalAdamskiAM/Hotel/README.md

 ### 6. Run the application by clicking *http* button.

-### 7. You can test API in web browser or Postman.
-Application is running under *http://localhost:5269/api/Reservations* address.
+### 7. You can test API in Postman or Swagger.
+Application is running under *http://localhost:5269/api* address.